CJMenart/MetadataRepresentationProject/axioms-and-rules.md

 Lanes:
 * "A Lane can be directLeftOf at most one other Lane."
 * "A Lane can be directRightOf at most one other Lane."
-* "A Lane has at most one visible ending."
-* "A PhysicalThing can be in at most two lanes.
-If it is in two Lanes, then one of those two lanes is directRightOf the other."
-* "If one Lane is directLeftOf another Lane, that Lane is directRightOf the first."
+* "If one Lane is directLeftOf another Lane, that lane is directRightOf the first Lane."
-* "A lane always touches one or two Intersections."
-* "If a Lane can be reached from another Lane through directRightOf and directLeftOf relationships, those two lanes are Parallel?"
-(But this is not the only time necessarily?!)
+* "If a Lane is directRightOf another Lane, both of those Lanes are inRoad the same Road."
+* "A Lane has at most one visiblyEndsAt relationship with a Distance."
+* "A lane always touches one or two TouchingIntersections."

+Intersections:
 * If one Lane is an ingoingLane of an intersection, and another lane is an outgoingLane of the same intersection, a lane switch maneuver between those two lanes is not allowed."

-Intersections:
 * "An Intersection is a drivable surface which connects multiple lanes" (not really an axiom)
 * "For every lane that touchesIntersection an Intersection, that Intersection points to that lane with one of either ingoingLane or outgoingLane."
 * "If there is a Car that is Moving on an Incoming Lane to an Intersection, any manuever which passes through that intersection from a different Lane, which is not Parallel to that Lane, is not allowed???"
 (Intersecting Car Axiom)